cyrusae/deckdater/READMORE.md

 *Frontend visible to the user.*

+> This is about making a front page in HTML for people to interact with.
+It needs to be written once and doesn't change.

 - Instructions (e.g. "I do not need your basic lands")
 - `textarea` for inputting decklist
 - Button to trigger dating process